homestar92/ring-lardner-transcriptions/Sick 'Em.md

 “Have some sense!”
 I says.
 “You wouldn’t be thinkin’ o’ no World’s Serious if I hadn’t of egged ’em on.”

 We called a doctor for Smitty and Fogarty, and the news he give us didn’t cheer us up none.
 He said he thought Smitty’s hand was broke, but he’d have to take a X ray.
 The mitt was swole up as big as a ham.
 Fogarty’s souper was hangin’ limp as a rag, and the doc didn’t believe he’d be able to raise it fora month.
-After- ward he found out that they was no bones busted in Smitty’s hand, but it was in such shape that he couldn’t hold a han’kerchief, let alone a baseball.
+Afterward he found out that they was no bones busted in Smitty’s hand, but it was in such shape that he couldn’t hold a han’kerchief, let alone a baseball.
 There we was, three  days before the start o’ the serious, and our pitchin’ staff shot to hellangone!

 Red sent me and Pat and the trainer home that night with the pair o’ cripples.
 We was to report up to the club’s offices next mornin’ and have all the doctors in Philly called in.
 Me and Pat was so sore that we couldn’t talk to each other, and I don’t think they was a word said on the trip.
 Yes, they was too; just before Smitty went to sleep he ast me a question: